nicolasportela/Telegram-Bot/README.md

 ## 2. Roadmap <a name="2"></a>
-SuperHolbie is in an early state of development.
+SuperHolbie is in early state of development.
 In this sense, it is planned to develop the following features:
 * Inline bot mode implementation.
 * Webhook implementation.
 * Commands which allow to retrieve personal information from the Checker API.